eliyetres/lt2316-ht19-a2/README.md

 ## Task Description

-The aim of this assignment is to identify that given a pair of sentences, where each sentence is essentially a dialogue, were they both spoken by the same person, or two different persons.
+The aim of this assignment is to, given a pair of sentences where each sentence is essentially a dialogue, identify whether they were spoken by the same person, or two different persons.
 So essentially, this can be categorized as a binary classification problem.
 The approaches that we selected for this problem are as follows:
 - Two unidirectional, one layer RNNs (one for each sentence), followed by a classifier which consists of a single linear layer and a sigmoid
 - BERT for sequence classification